thephpleague/thephpleague.github.io/README.md

 This is the source for [thephpleague.com].
 It is automatically compiled by [Jekyll] every time a pull request is merged.

+(The source code for individual League projects can be found in their respective repositories in the `gh-pages` branch.)

  [thephpleague.com]: http://thephpleague.com
  [Jekyll]: https://github.com/jekyll/jekyll